After decades in business, these Canadian retailers are shaking up the industry with hands-on customer experience.

 Toybox is designed around interactive experiences, featuring 18 demonstration tables set up throughout the store where parents can let their kids try out toys before deciding what to buy.
 With a much smaller footprint than the average Toys “R” Us store, Toybox is designed to feel like a small local business, with a more curated and thoughtful collection of merchandise.
 To make up for the smaller selection of inventory, Toybox staff members use iPads to help customers order any product carried by Toys”R”Us Canada, and have it shipped directly to their homes.

 Other highlights of the new Toybox experience are inspired by focus groups and customer feedback: organizing merchandise by age group instead of brand, benches for parents to relax while their kids try out toys, and an improved in-store pickup process for online orders.
-Next year, the toy retailer plans to experiment with even more new ideas, including space for hosting birthday parties and other community events.
+Next year, the toy retailer plans to experiment with even more new ideas, including space for hosting birthday parties and other community events for improved customer experience.

 “The Working and Learning Company” – Staples Canada’s new approach